bradbell/xrst/test_rst/purpose.rst

    directly below the current location;
    see the discussion of how this is different from the :ref:`code_cmd@code-block` directive.
 #.
-Source code can also be included from any location in any file;
+Source code can also be included from multiple locations in any file;
    see the discussion of how this is different from the :ref:`literal_cmd@literalinclude` directive.
 #.
 It is possible to document a feature using one language